Documentation

 Italic Commas and Periods

 Searching for italic and roman commas can reveal editorial inconsistencies.
 For example, if the specification for a file requires that all punctuation following italic phrases be made italic, searching for commas and periods on either side of a closing <i> tag could reveal inconsistencies that may not be intentional, depending on the style guide.
-For that set of searches, click “Find All” and compare the number of results for italic and roman commas after <i> tags, and then do the same for periods.
-Investigate any outliers to confirm if they are intentional.
+Investigate any outliers to confirm if they are intentional, as when closing punctuation is italic as part of a complete sentence.

 Common errors with roman periods following the italic abbreviations like Jr., Dr., St., Ms., Mr., and Mrs. are also included as a separate search.